shaan-byte/Homify/README.md

 # 🏡 Homify - Hotel Booking Web App

 Homify is a full-stack **hotel and stay booking platform** inspired by modern booking services like Airbnb.
-Users can explore listings, filter by categories like beaches or mountains, and interact with dynamic features powered by real-time data and cloud services.
+Users can explore listings, Add their listings,Edit,Review,Delete etc and interact with dynamic features powered by real-time data and cloud services.

 ---